Social Security and Medicare

 - Guiding you through the Medicare enrollment process

 - Educating you about what Medicare does and does not cover

 Why Do You Need Social Security & Medicare Planning?

 When you’re getting ready to retire, you’re likely going to be feeling some stress.
 Not only is this a huge financial transition, it’s also an emotional transition.
-5 to 10 years before retirement, you’ll probably be dreaming of leisurely days spent on the golf course or traveling to exotic beaches.
+Five to Ten years before retirement, you’ll probably be dreaming of leisurely days spent on the golf course or traveling to exotic beaches.
 But as the retirement date nears, many people find themselves worrying about how they’ll spend their unscheduled days and how they’ll maintain their social connections.

 Social Security and Medicare worries may only compound that stress.
 As government programs, they’re not exactly the easiest programs to navigate.
 And because these programs are designed to benefit all Americans, there are a multitude of options to choose from which can result in something we like to call “analysis paralysis.”
 You need to be able to sort through the options to determine which options are best for your particular situation, income level, and goals.

 For example, you have to decide when you’d like to start taking Social Security benefits, and the choice you make could impact your future monthly income for the rest of your life.
 Each year you delay taking benefits, your monthly payments increase by 8% until you reach the age of 70.
 But wait too long, and your anticipated life expectancy might not allow you to truly enjoy the increased monthly payments, which means you would have sacrificed useful income in earlier years.